LiuElvin/ebay_comp/README.md

 - Our team "jookisthebest" placed 12th out of 887 teams.

-- The model trains a token classification model using Hugging Face's Transformers library and logs the training process with weights & biases.
-Here's a summary of what the code does:
+- The model trains a token classification model using Hugging Face's Transformers library.
+Here's a more in-depth summary of what the code does:

 1. The datasets library is used to load and handle the dataset.